 Protecting yourself from pollution isn’t exactly rocket science (or should that be climate change science?), no matter how many big words they love to cram onto their packaging.
 The best way to defend yourself from the fumes of the city streets is by ensuring the phrase ‘anti-pollutant’ is clogging up your beauty bag.

 If it says it on the tin, it will contain a cocktail of remedies to fight the effects and defend against them.
 This is particularly as pollution requires a targeted attack to leave your complexion clear.

 If you’re looking for a range to pick and choose from try the BY TERRY’s line.
-Chocked full of hydrating moisturisers and masks, the products are overflowing with anti-pollution objectives to keep you feeling fresh faced, even when the world around you doesn’t feel like it.
+Chocked full of hydrating moisturizers and masks, the products are overflowing with anti-pollution objectives to keep you feeling fresh-faced, even when the world around you doesn’t feel like it.

 If you can afford to play around with a peel off mask in a bubble bath every fortnight, why aren’t you making room in your Sephora delivery for some serious skincare love?